flyingmachine/brave-clojure-web/content/writing-macros.md

 ## Applying Your Knowledge to a Macro

-Now that we have a good handle on how syntax quoting works, let's take a closer look at how it's employed in the `code-critic` macro.
+Now that you have a good handle on how syntax quoting works, let's take a closer look at how it's employed in the `code-critic` macro.
 Here's the macro again:

 ```clojure
 (defmacro code-critic